netidx/netidx-book/src/overview.md

 ## The Data Format

 In Netidx the data that is published is called a value.
-Values are mostly primitive types, consisting of numbers, strings, durations, timestamps, packed byte arrays, and arrays of values.
-Arrays of values can be nested.
+Built-in values include fixed-width and variable-width numbers, decimal numbers, strings, durations, timestamps, byte arrays, errors, arrays, and maps.
+Arrays and maps may contain other values, and applications can register abstract user-defined value types.

 Bytes values are zero copy decoded, so they can be a building block for sending other encoded data efficiently.